A closer look at big families

 “Your life must be pretty busy!”

-It’s true: the parents we interviewed all agreed that the house is never quiet when you’ve got three or four kids!
+It’s true: The parents we interviewed all agreed that the house is never quiet when you’ve got three or four kids!
 In their eyes, however, that’s nothing to complain about.
-“It’s boring when things are too quiet,” says Véronique GrégoireLacombe, mom to a six-month-old, two-year-old, and three-year-old.
-Philippe Gendron, whose kids are aged six months, three, five, and seven, holds a similar view: “We’re an active bunch, so we don’t mind.”
+“It’s boring when things are too quiet,” says Véronique Grégoire-Lacombe, mom to a 6-month-old, 2-year-old, and 3-year-old.
+Philippe Gendron, whose kids are aged 6 months, 3, 5, and 7, holds a similar view: “We’re an active bunch, so we don’t mind.”

 Of course, as with any family, it’s not always smooth sailing.
-“Come evening, both our girls are tired, so they tend to bicker more,” says Véronique.
-The silver lining, however, is that arguing helps children learn to resolve conflicts.
+“By the evening, both our girls are tired, so they tend to bicker more,” says Véronique.
+On the bright side, arguing helps children learn to resolve conflicts.
 “Often all we have to do is give them a nudge in the right direction for our kids to work out their differences,” says Philippe.

 Several parents also noted that their kids are developing a strong sibling bond.
-“The three oldest ones are really close,” says Sonia Vallée, Philippe’s wife.
-In concrete terms, they enjoy playing with one another and help each other out when needed.
+“Our eldest three are really close,” says Sonia Vallée, Philippe’s wife.
+They enjoy playing with one another and help each other out when needed.

 Still, there’s no denying that having a big family can be a challenge.
-Landlords, for instance, are sometimes reluctant to rent to families with more than two kids because they are worried about getting noise complaints from the neighbours.
-“We came across that quite a few times,” recalls Yves Fouometio, who is originally from Cameroon.
-Fouometio moved to Quebec five months ago with his wife, Christiane, and their four kids, aged one, four, nine, and eleven.
-“It took us a month to find a place to live.”
+Landlords, for instance, are sometimes reluctant to rent to families with more than two kids because they’re worried about getting noise complaints from the neighbours.
+“That happened to us a few times,” recalls Yves Fouometio, who is originally from Cameroon.
+When he arrived in Quebec with his wife, Christiane, and their four kids, aged 1, 4, 9, and 11, it took a month to find a place to live.

 “I don’t know how you do it!”

-With a big family, divvying up chores and getting help from friends and relatives is essential to getting everything done.
+In a big family, divvying up chores and getting help from friends and relatives is essential to getting everything done.
 “We all pitch in by doing the chores we like most,” explains Véronique.
-“For example, I like folding the laundry in front of the TV.
-It’s relaxing.
+“For example, I like folding the laundry while watching TV.
+I find it relaxing.
 We also try to get the kids to be more independent, and we encourage them to pick up after themselves.”
-That includes having her kids put away their toys and help set and clear the table.
+That includes putting away their toys and helping set and clear the table.

 Another way to reduce stress is to cut yourself some slack when it comes to chores and other responsibilities.
-“You have to accept that you won’t get as much done,” says Sonia.
+“You have to accept that you won’t get as much done in a day,” says Sonia.
 “It’s important to appreciate all the positives to get from one day to the next.”

 Of course, you’re bound to run out of steam now and again.
-“We have a sign at the entrance to the house: ‘Exhausted parents, happy kids,’” says Philippe, laughing.
+“We have a sign at the entrance to the house that reads ‘Exhausted parents, happy kids,’” says Philippe with a chuckle.
 “The trickiest part is finding time for your spouse.
 Once a year, my mom comes to watch the kids for a week so that my wife and I can spend time alone.”
 The two have planned a little getaway this year, though with Sonia still breastfeeding, their youngest will be along for the trip.

 Is it still possible to have a social life when you have a large family?
-The answer appears be a resounding yes!
+Absolutely!
 “Most of our friends are also parents, so they understand and it’s not an issue,” says Sonia.
 “But if we’re coming over, get ready to pull out the table extender!”
-Benoît Dussault explained that friends and family come over to watch the kids so that he and his wife, Véronique, can get out of the house.
-“But we sometimes have to take turns going out to see our friends,” he notes.
+Benoît Dussault says that friends and family come over to watch the kids so that he and his wife, Véronique, can get out of the house.
+“But we sometimes have to take turns going out to see our friends,” he adds.

 “How do you make time for everyone?”

 As a matter of fact, the biggest advantage to having a large family is that the kids always have someone to play with.
 “Plus, the younger ones are learning to talk and do all kinds of things earlier,” says Christiane.
 Philippe agrees: “My youngest daughter just started kindergarten.
-She already knows the alphabet and how to write because she plays school with our eldest,” he explains.
+She already knows the alphabet and how to write because she plays school with our eldest.”

 Another bonus is that the kids become very resourceful.
 “If one of our girls sees that I’m busy, she’ll ask her sisters for help or just find a solution on her own,” says Sonia.